mezzio/mezzio/docs/book/reference/cli-tooling.md

   `config/autoload/development.local.php`; this can be used to provide local overrides of a number of configuration settings.

-The package provides the tooling via `vendor/bin/zf-development-mode`.
-If you are using the Expressive skeleton, it provides aliases via Composer:
+The package provides the tooling via `vendor/bin/laminas-development-mode`.
+If you are using the Mezzio skeleton, it provides aliases via Composer:

 ```php
 $ composer development-enable